envisioning/vocab/vocab/Moat.md

 ---
 category: ARCH, IMPL
+generality:
+- 0.65
+- 0.625
+- 0.6
+- 0.575
+- 0.55
+- 0.525
+- 0.5
 slug: moat
 summary: A concept of competitive advantage that AI companies gain by developing proprietary data, algorithms, and models.
 title: Moat
 ---